seb3773/s4-snapshot-qt-free/FUTURE_ENHANCEMENTS.md

 Once staging phase is complete, mksquashfs would be executed directly against the merged directory, after compression finishes, the entire structure would be unmounted, leaving the host system completely untouched :-)
 This approach would offer fundamental improvements:

---- Simplicity for mksquashfs**
+--- Simplicity for mksquashfs:
    - the compression tool would receive a single, clean, virtual source directory
    - files would be processed transparently without complex multi-source inclusion syntax
-   - cleaner, more maintainable code
+   - cleaner, more maintainable code (ggod)

---- Total Isolation
+--- Total Isolation:
    -  0 risks of corrupting the host system during account sanitization or configuration phases
-   - all modifications isolated inside the virtual layer
+   - all modifications will be isolated inside the virtual layer
    - complete rollback capability by simply unmounting

 --- performance: